ambiorix-web/ambiorix/docs/guide/websocket.md

 # Websocket

+> If you are unfamiliar with websockets, this is what [shiny](https://shiny.rstudio.com/) uses for inputs: it allows sending messages from the client to the browser and vice versa.

-You can listen to incoming messages with the `receive` method which takes 1) the name of the message to handle and 2) a callback function to run when message with `name` is recevied.
+You can listen to incoming messages with the `receive` method which takes 1) the name of the message to handle and 2) a callback function to run when a message with `name` is received.
 The callback function must accept the message as first argument and optionally the socket as second argument.

 Below a handler listening to the message `hello`, prints the message and uses the websocket to send a response.